Leslie H. Gelb: Iraq War

 Gelb initially supported the Iraq War but later said that his "initial support for the war was symptomatic of unfortunate tendencies within the foreign policy community, namely the disposition and incentives of supporting wars to retain political and professional credibility."

+His postwar plan, developed in collaboration with then-Senator Joe Biden in 2005, called for a strengthening of federalism in Iraq.